 I do want to make this note about ALL of the studies I’ve mentioned across all of the different diets and even dietary preferences…

 With any diet studies, you do also want to note that so much is based on self reporting AND adherence.
 Many of the studies under further reading even break down test groups further based on adherence.
 Like this one where in the group that adhered to the diet, they achieved better results with higher protein….)

-Join The Macro Hacks Challenge And Take Control Of Your Diet!
+Join The Metabolic Shred And Take Control Of Your Diet!

 This isn’t just another diet program.
-It will help you eat according to your goals as your goals change over time!
-And it has some amazing meal plans and recipes to help you get started!
+It will help you eat according to your goals and create a sustainable lifestyle, using 3 diffferent macros methods.

 Further reading on protein: